Gator-PASE/gator-pase.github.io/content/people/index.md

       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
           - Executive Board
-          - Committee Members
+          - Appointed Officers
-          - Members
+          - Contributing Authors
       sort_by: Params.last_name
       sort_ascending: true
     design: